-Although the Fact Sheet deals with the donation of works of art, the donation of "another item of speculative value" is also contemplated in the publication by CCRA.
-These donation programs turn on the fact that the item in question is purchased at a substantially lower price than its much higher fair market value, and that a donation receipt is issued by a registered charity for the fair market value when the item is donated to it.

-c) CCRA's Position with Respect to Tax Shelter Donation Programs
+Although the FactSheet deals with the donation of works of art, the donation of "another item of speculative value" was also contemplated in the publication by CRA.
+These tax shelter donation schemes were based on the fact that the item in question was purchased at a substantially lower price than its much higher fair market value, and that a donation receipt will also be issued by a registered charity for the fair market value when the item is donated to it.35 c) CRA's Warnings with Respect to Tax Shelter Donation Programs and that "[the] CRA uses this identification number later to identify unacceptable tax avoidance arrangements".

-CCRA's position on tax shelter donation programs, as set out in CCRA's Fact Sheet dated November 2000 entitled "Canada Customs and Revenue Agency Reminds Investors of Risks Associated with Tax Shelters", states that registration as a tax shelter "does not indicate that the CCRA guarantees an investment or authorizes any resulting tax benefits" and that "[the] CCRA uses this identification number later to identify unacceptable tax avoidance arrangements".
+CRA's warning on tax shelter donation programs, as set out in CRA's FactSheet dated November 2000 entitled "Canada Customs and Revenue Agency Reminds Investors of Risks Associated with Tax Shelters", stated that registration as a tax shelter "does not indicate that the CRA guarantees an investment or authorizes any resulting tax benefits"